 Getting Started with Blazor CheckBox Component in Web App

-This section explains how to include the Blazor CheckBox component in a Blazor Web App using Visual Studio and Visual Studio Code.
+This section explains how to include the Blazor CheckBox component in a Blazor Web App using Visual Studio, Visual Studio Code, and the .NET CLI.

 Prerequisites